History of the gardens

-Corinthian Gardens features multiple gardens for multiple uses:
+Corinthian Gardens has since blossomed into a thriving neighborhood asset featuring multiple gardens for multiple uses:

 Join the Gardens

 Corinthian Gardens welcomes volunteers of all ages and abilities to help out in the gardens or to work toward obtaining a personal garden plot.

 Based on availability, garden plots are assigned in March of each year.
 To be eligible for a plot for that season, you must complete 15 volunteer hours and volunteer for one FESPP event (Treecycling, Breakout 5k, etc.) in the year prior.
 To subscribe to Corinthian Gardens and begin receiving notifications of upcoming volunteer opportunities and workdays, send a request to email@example.com.